kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## How RAG Works Conceptually

-A user asks a question.
+A user asks a question
-The system retrieves relevant documents.
+The system retrieves relevant documents
-The model reads them.
+The model reads them
-The model produces an informed answer.
+The model produces an informed answer
 That same pipeline can support search, reports, or assistants

 > Retrieval-Augmented Generation grounds language models in real documents by retrieving relevant information before generating responses.
 This architecture has become standard for building reliable knowledge systems.